edydeleon/verdaccio-google-oauth/README.md

 #### `domain` (required, string)

-Users with this domain will be able to authenticate.
+Only Users with this domain will be able to authenticate. i.e. "gmail.com" or "your-domain.com"

 All others will be denied access.